polyledger/bitbutter-python/docs/index.md

-# Welcome to bitbutter-python
+# Welcome to Chainbridge

-For source code visit the [repository](https://github.com/polyledger/bitbutter-python) on GitHub.
+For source code visit the [repository](https://github.com/polyledger/chainbridge) on GitHub.